Receiving financial aid/scholarships and using VA/military TA benefits

 How it works if you also have unrestricted aid – You will receive other financial aid, like scholarships, loans, grants.
 But your KU Enroll & Pay account will look weird for a little bit.
 Because all financial aid goes toward tuition/fees first in KU Enroll & Pay by default, that’s what will happen to your account, too.

-Once KU gets the exact amount of your state TA, we will adjust the sponsorship.
-At that time, unrestricted aid may pay on other items not covered by TA and then any refunds, if applicable, will be disbursed to you.
+State TA payments arrive about a month after the semester begins.
+Once state TA pays, unrestricted aid may pay on other items not covered by TA and then any refunds, if applicable, will be disbursed to you.
 You never lose the money you are entitled to; you may simply receive it later.

 Once you get a refund from KU, go back and check your KU Enroll & Pay account to make sure you don't still owe anything.
 If you have any questions or concerns about charges on your account, contact us.